Tweek vs. Craig: Plot

 The episode begins with the boys on their first day of wood shop.
 Mr. Adler, their teacher, tells the students not to "screw around".
 They are also asked who the biggest troublemaker in their class is.
 Stan and Kyle claim that Tweek is, while Cartman argues that it is Craig.
 To settle the dispute Stan, Kyle and Cartman make a bet over who would win a fight between Tweek and Craig.
 The boys set off tension between Tweek and Craig, and they agree to fight after school.

-Meanwhile, we see Mr. Adler dealing with troubling memories of his deceased wife (which are portrayed in live action) every time he looks at a photo of her.
+Meanwhile, Mr. Adler dealing with troubling memories of his deceased wife (which are portrayed in live action) every time he looks at a photo of her.
 To deal with the memories, he consumes great amounts of nicotine gum.
 Later, it is revealed that she was a pilot whose plane exploded in mid-air and crashed into the ocean, where she drowned.

 When a crowd forms to see the fight, Clyde announces that both Tweek and Craig went home.
 Stan and Kyle go to Tweek's house, and Tweek explains that he had no reason to fight Craig.
 Eager to settle the bet, Stan and Kyle tell Tweek that Craig did show up to fight but degraded him instead.
 Meanwhile, Cartman and Kenny convince Craig to reschedule the fight as well.
 The next day, when the fight between Craig and Tweek is about to take place, it is revealed that neither know how to fight, and the battle is postponed again until they learn how to fight.
 Craig gets to learn martial arts with the aid of Cartman who considers sumo as a future career.
 Tweek is taught to box by Stan's uncle Jimbo and his friend Ned.